Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Introduction

+\textit{Building on this insight, a key contribution of this work is the real-time incorporation of a speaker’s situational physiological arousal to analyze speech signals.
+This approach significantly improves the accuracy of classifying perceptually fluent speech as originating from either \textit{CWS} or children who do not stutter (\textit{CWNS}).} Notably, the real-time inference of the classifier enables effective just-in-time interventions.

-The paper presents a \emph{\underline{first-of-its-kind} Psychophysiology aided Speech Attribute Detection (PASAD) approach that differentiates perceptually fluent speech from CWS vs. CWNS.} PASAD presents a unique \emph{\underline{HyperNetwork \cite{ha2016hypernetworks} adaption} (section \ref{HyperNetwork}) that leverages the speaker’s real-time psychophysiological parameters to update a sequential speech classifier’s network weights dynamically.} Hence, the classifier has a new set of weights at each timestamp, meaning it can focus on (i.e., analyze) different aspects of speech acoustic conforming to the speaker’s real-time psychophysiology.
+Conventional sequential classifiers (e.g., LSTM, GRU) used in speech analysis literature \cite{shewalkar2019performance} use an identical set of network weights in each timestamp.
+However, children's speech gets affected by their psychophysiology \cite{erdemir2018effect}, meaning each timestamp’s acoustic analysis should be adaptive to the speaker’s physiological response on that timestamp, that the conventional classifiers’ static network weights fail to facilitate.
+The paper presents a \emph{first-of-its-kind} Psychophysiology aided Speech Attribute Detection (\textit{PASAD}) approach that differentiates perceptually fluent speech from \textit{CWS} vs. \textit{CWNS}. \textit{PASAD} addresses the above-discussed challenge by presenting a unique \emph{\textit{HyperNetwork} \cite{ha2016hypernetworks} adaption} that leverages the speaker’s real-time psychophysiological parameters to update a sequential speech classifier’s network weights dynamically.
+Hence, the classifier has a new set of weights at each timestamp, meaning it can focus on (i.e., analyze) different aspects of speech acoustic conforming to the speaker’s real-time psychophysiology.

-We use a Mel-spectrogram representation of speech and, following speech science literature, use a robust (and unbiased) change-score representation of physiological parameters as psychophysiological features (section \ref{physio-features}).
-Spectrogram features are distributed over different time and frequency ranges.
-Conventional convolution layers only capture feature-relations within a small neighborhood (i.e., the area of a kernel).
-Thus, they require a deep network structure to capture the features-relations in farther locations, which is difficult for limited data applications typical in the speech health domain.
-PASAD uses \emph{\underline{a novel speech spectrogram embedding extraction network block} (section \ref{non-local}) that effectively captures the long-range spatial-temporal relations of different frequencies across time.} Such speech attributes are effective in understanding the important frequency bands (i.e., formants), ergo, the SMC differences (sections \ref{Model interpretation}).
+\textit{PASAD} processes speech input using a Mel-spectrogram representation.
+Since Mel-spectrogram features are distributed across various time and frequency ranges, capturing relationships between distant features necessitates a deep network architecture.
+However, this poses a challenge in speech health applications, where training data is often limited.
+To overcome this limitation, \textit{PASAD} incorporates a non-local block, enabling it to effectively capture long-range spatiotemporal relationships in the Mel-spectrogram while making efficient use of limited training data.